 Preston would certainly appear to bear out that assertion; UCLan sits firmly within the PR1 postcode that is performing so well.

-We previously noted that Preston was a property investment market to watch.
+We previously noted that the Preston property investment market was one to watch.
 Very low property prices, together with robust rental demand have earned the city a place in the top rankings for buy-to-let yields.

 Looking forward, healthy rental demand appears almost certain to continue.
 UCLan is one of the chief reasons for that, and its multi-million pound investments can only help to accelerate the trend.
 But on top of that, landlords can expect the city to generate around 20,000 new jobs in the coming years, thanks to a number of important regeneration schemes and a City Deal that has already begun to transform many of Preston's urban spaces.